Sunshade: A Meeting Place for Disabled Artists

 Enabling Growth, Empowerment, and Advocacy for Disabled Artists

-Join us over Zoom every month to share resources, build community, and discuss the role of disability in the classroom.
+Join us over Zoom on the third Monday of every month to share resources, build community, and discuss the role of disability in the classroom.
 Only one registration is required.

 We will also be hosting in-person meeting throughout the year in the Milwaukee Area and be attending performances and other art events throughout the year.